 - Try to wash and change your bedding at least once every two weeks to avoid a build-up of bacteria

 - Using a waterproof mattress protector will prevent any spills from getting into the mattress.
 If you do have any spills, be sure to pat dry as soon as you notice it and use a gentle stain remover if needed

 How often should you replace a mattress?

 As advised by the National Bed Federation, you should aim to replace your mattress between seven and ten years.
 This can vary depending on your style of mattress, how you take care of it and how much it's used.
 However, this is a guideline and you should aim to replace with any signs of wear and tear.
 If the mattress is sagging or doesn't seem to give the same support that it used to, it's probably time to replace.
-We have a large range of mattresses available for next day delivery, shop the full range; here.
+We have a large range of mattresses available for next day delivery.